BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 The most complex class of our domain is ``VotingUser``.
-It represents a user that is voting or has already voted for an article and implements vote casting for an article routine.
+It represents a user that can vote for an article.
-We use ``Karma`` value to decide whether the user can vote.
+We use the karma value to decide whether the user can vote.
-We also need to know whether the user has already ``voted``.
+We also need to know whether the user has already voted.
-Voting for an article produces a ``result``: (TODO:source)
+Voting for an article produces a result: (TODO:source)

 .. uml::